renatalantos/Battleship-in-Python/README.md

 4. If it invalid, user is prompted for input again until correct input is entered.
 5. User enters another input.
 6. It is either valid or not.
-7. If it is invalid, user is prompted for input again until correct input is entered.
+7. If it is invalid, user is prompted for input again until correct input is entered. (step 6)
 8. If it is valid, user either hits or misses.
+9. If input is not valid, user is prmpted again. (step 6)
-9. If user hits, user wins and game is over.
+9. If user hits and this is the last remaining ship, user wins.
-10. If user misses, user is prompted for input again, the process restarts from step 5.
+10. If user hits and this is not the last remaining ship user is prompted to play on.
+12. If user misses and there are ships left, user is prompted to guess again.
-11. If this is the last hit and user runs out of guesses, user loses and the game is over.
+13. If this is the last hit and user runs out of guesses, user loses and the game is over.

 ## Flowchart